Discover the Autumn collection of handcrafted homeware made in the UK from These Two Hands

 Touch-wise, now is the time for cosy blankets and warming your hands around a good hefty mug.
 I’ve added lots of beautiful woodland and berry coloured British wool blankets to the range, woven in a local mill in Wales, and some gorgeous new hug mugs by Liz Vidal in Bristol which really do feel like a hug in mug form!

 I’m also drawn to wood in Autumn – for the fire but also in my home with wooden dishes, table trivets and now spoons.
-Local woodcarver James of Jem Woodcraft has created a bespoke range of These Two Hands wooden spoons, including beautiful little lunchbox spoons, coffee scoops, jam spoons, cooking spoons and a special acorn & oak leaf wood butter knife.
+Local woodcarver James of Jem Woodcraft has created a bespoke range of These Two Hands wooden spoons, including beautiful little lunchbox spoons, coffee scoops, jam spoons and a special acorn & oak leaf wood butter knife.
 He used a sage green milk paint for the handles as it’s the These Two Hands colour and combined it with a beautiful autumn leaf red paint to created these unique spoons for me.

 I chose Cedarwood for its grounding, stabilising properties, Cinnamon for its warming and energising benefits and Petitgrain for its uplifting calming properties and the fact that it helps deal with change and letting go.
 I named this candle Autumn Light and I love it.
 It smells a bit smokey and woody and reminds me of walking through Autumn woodland.
 My other favourite candle for Autumn is the wonderful smelling, Restore, candle by Betony & Sage which combines Lavender, Clove & Vetiver and is perfect for the chillier, darker evenings.
 Those candles and my open fire will help get me through the darker winter months!